 As Music Director of the Lithuanian Chamber Orchestra since 2008, Sergei Krylov loves assuming the dual role of soloist and conductor in a wide repertoire ranging from Baroque to contemporary music.
 He is set to embark on a European tour with the LCO and will also tour with Yuri Bashmet and the Moscow Soloists and Yuri Simonov and the Moscow Philharmonic Orchestra later this season.

 Sergei Krylov devotes much time to chamber music projects, playing in partnership with pianists Denis Matsuev, Nikolai Lugansky, Itamar Golan, Michail Lifits, Bruno Canino and Boris Berezovsky, and in larger chamber groups with artists such as Elena Bashkirova, Yuri Bashmet, Maxim Rysanov, Alexander Kniazev.

-Born in Moscow into a family of musicians, Sergej Krylov began studying the violin at the age of five and completed his studies at the Moscow Central Music School.
-While still very young he won the International Lipizer Violin Competition, the Stradivarius International Violin Competition and the Fritz Kreisler Competition.
+Born into a family of musicians in Moscow in 1970, Sergei Krylov began studying the violin at the age of five and completed his training at the Moscow Central School of Music.
+His international breakthrough came with first prize-winning success at the International Violin Competition ‘Rodolfo Lipizer’, the Stradivarius International Violin Competition and the Fritz Kreisler Competition.